SunnyDimz/HermesHatPublic/blog_posts/history/Ukraine_Next_Generation.md

 It might be tempting to view the international solidarity behind Ukraine as miraculous.
 However, such a view diminishes the efforts of countless individuals, from President Zelenskiy to everyday supporters.
 Cracks are appearing in this unity, especially in the American political landscape.
 The choices we make now will reverberate for generations.

-## Questions

-Will Western unity strengthen?
-Falter?
-The stakes have never been higher.